paser-group/MLForensics/task1.2.md

 #### Section-1.2.b

-> You will use the method you wrote in `1.1.b` in `https://github.com/paser-group/MLForensics/blob/farzana/FAME-ML/py_parser.py` to detect the following ... some code from my `py.traverse.py` file  will be helpful.
+> You will use the method you wrote in `1.1.b` in `https://github.com/paser-group/MLForensics/blob/farzana/FAME-ML/py_parser.py` to parse the following ... some code from my `py.traverse.py` file  will be helpful.
+Write a separate method in https://github.com/paser-group/MLForensics/blob/farzana/FAME-ML/lint_engine.py for detection

 - model_dir_path = patch_path('models')
 - ref = CaffeFunction('VGG_ILSVRC_19_layers.caffemodel')

 #### Section-1.2.c

-> You will use the method you wrote in `1.1.c` in `https://github.com/paser-group/MLForensics/blob/farzana/FAME-ML/py_parser.py` to detect the following.
+> You will use the method you wrote in `1.1.c` in `https://github.com/paser-group/MLForensics/blob/farzana/FAME-ML/py_parser.py` to parse the following.
 For this methods you will detect function declarations with > 0 function arguments ... match exact string.
 Write a separate method in https://github.com/paser-group/MLForensics/blob/farzana/FAME-ML/lint_engine.py for detection

 - load_model(cls, path)
 - load_decoder(labels, cfg: LMConfig)
 - load_previous_values(self, start_epoch, results_state)
 - load_pretrained(model, num_classes, settings)
+- load_param(prefix, begin_epoch, convert=True)

+#### Section-1.2.d

+> You will new method in `https://github.com/paser-group/MLForensics/blob/farzana/FAME-ML/py_parser.py` to parse the following.
+For this methods you will detect function declarations with > 0 function arguments ... match exact string.
+Write a separate method in https://github.com/paser-group/MLForensics/blob/farzana/FAME-ML/lint_engine.py for detection

 - model = SeqLabel(data), args1, auxs1 = load_checkpoint(prefix1, epoch1)
-- load_param(prefix, begin_epoch, convert=True)

 ## Category-2: Data  downloads

 #### Section-2.a

 > The following code elements can be extracted using the `https://github.com/paser-group/MLForensics/blob/190f2e23b305618b5dc38095973450b98ccd5858/FAME-ML/py_parser.py#L17` .
 First get the class name, then the attribute method name, then check arguments ... if the class name matches and the attribute method name matches, then flag as a detection.
-Match exact string
+Match exact string .
+Write a separate method in https://github.com/paser-group/MLForensics/blob/farzana/FAME-ML/lint_engine.py for detection

 - wget.download('http://www.speech.cs.cmu.edu/databases/an4/an4_raw.bigendian.tar.gz')